-In 1885, the Sydney Anglican Diocesan Synod passed 'a resolution in favour of deaconess work'.
-The first Australian ordination of an overseas trained deaconess was in Sydney in 1886.
-There were in all, five deaconesses at work in Sydney before the idea of operating a training home took shape (Source: The Vision Unfolding.
-Deaconess Institution 1891-1991).
+In 1885, the Sydney Anglican Diocesan Synod passed ‘a resolution in favour of deaconess work’ 1.
+The first Australian ordination of an overseas-trained deaconess was in Sydney in 1886.
+There were five deaconesses at work in Sydney before the idea of operating a training home took shape 2 .

 The Rev. Mervyn Archdall and his wife Martha were the founders of the Deaconess Institution ministry in Australia, which was modelled on similar work in Germany and England.
 On 17 August 1891, the deaconess training school ‘Bethany’ opened in Balmain.

-'Mrs Archdall was content to take up teaching and her equally devoted husband cheerfully surrendered one-fourth of his income that Sydney might have the benefit of a suitably trained body of Christian women workers.
-Men and women who can thus spend themselves and their possessions for the work of God have always accomplished great things in the world of service.'
-(Source: The Vision Unfolding.
-Deaconess Institution 1891-1991.)
+‘Mrs Archdall was content to take up teaching and her equally devoted husband cheerfully surrendered one-fourth of his income that Sydney might have the benefit of a suitably trained body of Christian women workers.
+Men and women who can thus spend themselves and their possessions for the work of God have always accomplished great things in the world of service.‘ 3

 In the 1970s, female students began to enrol in the Bachelor of Theology offered by Moore Theological College (MTC), next door to Deaconess House.
 Deaconess House began a ministry training program for women enrolled at MTC, to address the special pastoral needs of female students.
-A variety of other programs were also begun, including ministering to the university students living at Deaconess House, part-time Bible courses for lay women in Sydney, an annual women's conference, and Diploma courses.
-The clerical role of Deacons was opened up to women in 1989.
-The last deaconesses ordained in Sydney were in 1991.
+A variety of other programs were also begun, including ministering to the university students living at Deaconess House, part-time Bible courses for lay women in Sydney, an annual women’s conference, and Diploma courses.
+The clerical role of deacon was opened up to women in 1989.
+The last deaconesses to be ordained in Sydney occurred in 1991.

 Mary Andrews College moved from Newtown to Stanmore at the end of 2007, focusing on teaching the Diplomas and Advanced Diplomas in Theology and Ministry.